Montana's 2nd congressional district

-Montana's 2nd congressional district is a congressional district in the United States House of Representatives that was apportioned after the 2020 United States census.
+Montana's second congressional district is a congressional district in the United States House of Representatives that was apportioned after the 2020 United States census.
 The first candidates ran in the 2022 elections for a seat in the 118th United States Congress.

+Geographically, the district is the second-largest by land area, after Alaska's at-large congressional district, and the largest by land area in the contiguous United States.
+It is also the largest district in the U.S. to not contain an entire state.